-Quality control of seeds, fertilizers and pesticides is one of the major services of the Agriculture Department rendered to the farming community and implementation of this programme ultimately envisages to ensure economic benefit to the farming community.
+Quality control of seeds, fertilizers and pesticides is one of the major service of the Agriculture Department rendered to the farming community and implementation of this programme ultimately envisages to ensure economic benefit to the farming community.
 Hence quality analysis of samples should always be collaborated with the ensuing cropping seasons.
-Drawal and analysis of samples should be carried out as a continuing programme without awaiting for the administrative sanction / working instruction of the Annual Plan Scheme in future, based on the physical target in the preceeding year.
-70% of the sample analysis of seeds, fertilizers and pesticides is to be completed during the period from April to October commensurating with the virippu and mundakan seasons and 30% during the puncha season every year and there are standing instructions to follow this.
+Drawal and analysis of samples should be carried out as a continuing programme without awaiting for the administrative santion/working instructing of the Annual Plan Scheme in future, based on the physical target in the preceeding year.
+70% of the sample malysis of seeds fertilizers and pesticides is to be completed during the period from April to October commensurating with the virippu and mundakan seasons and 30% during the puncha season every year and there are standing instructions to follow this.

-Principal Agricultural Officers should ensure that the targets given as above are achieved in full and in time.
-The monthly progress report on the implementation of the programme on Drawal of Samples for Quality Control should be submitted to the Director of Agriculture by 5th of every month in the proforma specified.
+Principal Agricultural Officers should ensure, that the targets given as above are achieved in full and in time.
+The monthly progress report on the implementation of the programme on Drawal of samples for Quality Control should be submitted to the Director of Agriculture by 5th of every month in the proforma specified.

-2. Surveillance on Organic Protectants / Bio-Pesticides in the market (Rs.
-4.00 lakh)
+2. Surveillance on Organic Protectants/Bio-Pesticides in the market (Rs.
+4.00 Lakh)

-There is growing concern about the integrity of many bio-pesticides (botanical / organic / biological origin) and growth promoters sold throughout Kerala under various proprietary names Most of these products branded as plant metabolites or botanical origin are not properly labelled regarding its active ingredients or actual composition.
+There is growing concern about the integrity of many bio-pesticides (botanical/ organic/ biological origin) and growth promoters sold throughout Kerala under various proprietary names.
+Most of these products branded as plant metabolites or botanical origin are not properly labelled regarding its active ingredients or actual composition.
 At present, our State has no laboratory facilities to undertake such comprehensive analysis to identify the presence of any contaminants or chemical pesticides in these organic products.
 NIPHM Hyderabad has consented to analyse such products in their laboratory as per our requirement to exclude the chances of contamination in such products by any ingredient of chemical nature or by chemical pesticides.
 This analysis shall incur a cost of about Rs.
 10000/- or Rs.
-20000 /- per sample depending on the methodology for analysis.
+20000/- per sample depending on the methodology for analysis.

-During 2016-17, Insecticide Inspectors all over the State have prepared an inventory of such products available in the market.
-During the current year, samples of selected products from this inventory shall be procured and sent for analysis at NIPHM Laboratory.
-Assistant Directors of Agriculture (QC) shall be primarily responsible for collecting and sending the samples for analysis.
+During the current year, samples of Organic Protectants/Bio-Pesticides in the market shall be procured and sent for analysis at NIPHM Laboratory, Assistant Directors of Agriculture (QC) shall be primarily responsible for collecting and sending the sample for analysis.
+Other Insecticide